2026 BYD Atto 3 - Top 5 Features Explained

 New Interior Features & Larger Boot Space

-The cabin of the new Atto 3 includes a two-spoke steering wheel, a digital instrument cluster, a large floating infotainment touchscreen, similar to the one seen inside the MG Hector, and a 50 W wireless charging surface on the centre console, along with a 60 W USB Type-C charging option.
+The cabin of the new Atto 3 includes a two-spoke steering wheel, a digital instrument cluster, a large floating infotainment touchscreen similar to the one seen inside the MG Hector.
+The centre console houses a 50 W wireless charging surface along with a 60 W USB Type-C charging option.

-Compared to the current Atto 3's interior, which has its quirks with the barrel-shaped vent strip and the cluttered centre console, the additional conveniences on the new model include 16 speakers, a built-in refrigerator with heating function, and a power tailgate.
+Compared to the current Atto 3's interior, which has its quirks with the barrel-shaped vent strip and the cluttered centre console, the new model adds several conveniences.
+These include 16 speakers, a built-in refrigerator with heating function, and a power tailgate.

-A head-up display is also provided on the higher trims of the car, bringing a visual aid to the driver.
+A head-up display is also available on the higher trims, providing additional visual information for the driver.

-Additionally, the current Indian Atto 3 offers 440 litres of boot space however the new generation changes this to a BYD-claimed 750 litres.
+Additionally, the current Indian Atto 3 offers 440 litres of boot space.
+However, the new generation increases this to a BYD-claimed 750 litres.
 There is also now a front trunk under the bonnet, which adds another 101 litres and can be opened with a simple tap.

 Also Read – Every Electric Car You Can Buy Under ₹10 Lakh